Parabolic Normalizers in Finite Coxeter Groups as Subdirect Products: Goursat's Isomorphism

 \section{Goursat's Isomorphism}

 Goursat's Lemma identifies the subgroups of the direct product $G \times H$ with isomorphisms between sections of the groups $G$ and $H$.
 Here a \emph{section} of a group $G$ is a pair $(G_1, G_2)$ of subgroups of $G$ such that $G_2$ is a normal subgroup of $G_1$.
-A \emph{section isomorphism} between a section $(G_1, G_2)$ of $G$ and a section $(H_1, H_2)$ of $H$ is an isomorphism $\theta \colon G_1/G_2 \to H_1/H_2$ between the corresponding quotient groups.
+A \emph{section isomorphism} between a section $(G_1, G_2)$ of $G$ and a section $(H_1, H_2)$ of $H$ is an isomorphism

+between the corresponding quotient groups.
 The \emph{graph} of such a section isomorphism $\theta$ is the subset

 of the $G, H$-plane, as shown in Figure~\ref{fig:goursat}.

 \begin{proposition}[Goursat's Lemma] A subset $L$ of $G \times H$ is a subgroup if and only if it is the graph of an isomorphism $\theta$ between a section of $G$ and a section of~$H$. \end{proposition}